xp-framework/compiler/README.md

 Usage
 -----
-After adding the compiler to your project via `composer require xp-framework/compiler` classes will be passed through the compiler during autoloading.
-Code inside files with a *.class.php* ending is considered already compiled; files need to renamed `T.class.php` => `T.php` in order to be picked up.
+After adding the compiler to your project via `composer require xp-framework/compiler`, it will hook into the class loading chain and compile `.php`-files on-demand.
+This keeps the efficient code-save-reload/rerun development process typical for PHP.

 Example
 -------